Shades of Morality

 Overview

 This project was created for the course Video Games for Research.
 Together with Yanna Smid, I developed a 2D platformer game called "Shades of Morality" to investigate how immortality affects players' moral decisions.
 The project explores whether the absence of death changes decision-making in virtual environments.
-Players encounter morally charged dilemmas while playing two game versions: one where they can die (Mortal Mode) and one where they cannot (Immortal Mode).
-The research and data anaylsis was done with the help of Houhua Ma, and Phillip Shen.
+Players encounter morally charged dilemmas while playing two versions of the game: one where they can die (Mortal Mode) and one where they cannot (Immortal Mode).
+The research and data analysis were done with the help of Houhua Ma and Phillip Shen.

 The game contains: